python-australia/paeps/paep-1-purpose/README.md

 Each PAEP will be designated a positive integer number in consecutive order, per the PAEP register.

+## Pronunciation

+Discussing the PAEP process at PyCon Australian 2025 made it clear that some level of consensus on how to pronounce "PAEP" would be helpful.
+The suggested pronunciation is "pay-ep", but we're mostly Australians, so it's inevitable it will frequently be shortened to the single syllable "pape".

 # When is a formal process needed?

-Many decisions related to Python Australia may be made without needing a formal PAEP or approval vote.
+Many decisions relating to Python Australia may be made without needing a formal PAEP or approval vote.
 For example, if someone wants to talk at their local user group about the efforts that are being made to establish Python Australia and some of the hoped for benefits of getting such an organisation in place, that's not something that needs anyone else's permission.
-Similarly, editorial updates to the Python Australia website, or even the explanatory portions of process PAEPs may take place through regular source update review tools.
+Similarly, editorial updates to the Python Australia website, or even the explanatory portions of process PAEPs, may take place through regular source update review tools.

-Instead, the PAEP and approval vote mechanisms exist to allow decisions to be made in situations that members feel they can't reasonably resolve as individuals, rather than requiring that *everything* use these processes.
+Instead, the PAEP and approval vote mechanisms exist to allow decisions to be made in situations that members feel they *can't* reasonably resolve as individuals, rather than requiring that *everything* use these processes.

 If we're thinking "It would be good if X happened, I'm willing to spend time on X, but I don't